NEU-Libraries/drs-toolkit-wp-plugin/README.md

 14. Go to Appearance > Theme Options > Header and enable search then save changes

-15. Go to Settings > Reading and Set a static page for underneath the specialized content for the homepage.
+15. Go to Settings > Discussion and uncheck the box that says 'Allow people to post comments on new articles' to disable comments by default